When Does Content-Based Routing Work? Representation Requirements for Selective Attention in Hybrid Sequence Models: Experimental Framework

-All experiments share the identical Investigator, Council, prediction head, and training procedure (8000 sequences, batch 32, 40 epochs, AdamW with OneCycleLR, routing loss weight decayed $1.0 \to 0.1$).
-Key results (the phase transition and contrastive failure) were verified across 3 random seeds with $<$2\% variance in routing precision.
+All experiments share the identical Investigator, Council, prediction head, and training procedure (8000 sequences, batch size~32, 40 epochs, AdamW with OneCycleLR, routing loss weight decayed from $1.0$ to $0.1$).
+Key results (the phase transition and contrastive failure) were verified across 3 random seeds with $<$2\% variance in routing precision; full independent reproductions confirm all findings within normal variance (e.g., 1-layer routing: 98.4\% $\pm$ 0.3\% across runs).
 Only the representations fed to the Investigator differ.
 When we refer to $W_q, W_k$ without head superscripts in the analysis sections, we mean the combined (head-averaged) routing projection.

 \paragraph{Worked example.} Consider a sequence \texttt{[..., QUERY, 42, ..., filler, ..., 42, 17, ...]}.
 The query key is token 42 at position 51.
 The correct answer key-value pair is (42, 17) at positions 350--351, with distractors near the query.
 The Investigator computes routing scores $s_{51,j}$ for all positions $j$, seeking positions where $(W_q x_{51})^\top (W_k x_j)$ is high.
 With Transformer preprocessing, position 51's representation encodes (via value aggregation) that position 350 matched its content.
 The Investigator's learned projections extract this signal: $s_{51,350}$ is highest, so position 350 (and its neighbor 351 via neighbor expansion) are selected.
 The Council then attends to positions 350--351, extracting the value token 17 to produce the correct prediction.
 Without Transformer preprocessing, $x_{51}$ contains no information about position 350, so $s_{51,350}$ is indistinguishable from noise --- routing fails.